stele95/LinVAM/README.md

 Utilising Pocketsphinx, a lightweight voice to text engine you can specify voice commands for the tool to recognise and actions to perform.

 Known bugs and planned additions
+- Create a built versions of the app and releases for easy download
-- Log window showing spoken words the V2T recognises with ability to right click and assign voice command and actions to current profile
+- Log window showing spoken words the V2T recognises
 - Support for joysticks and gaming devices

 ## Requirements